Beaver Valley (Ontario): Ecology

 The Beaver Valley in summer, looking east.
 Fog drifting off Georgian Bay is not uncommon.

 While much of the valley is heavily cultivated, it also contains several well-preserved natural habitats and is home to a number of locally and globally rare species, notably American Hart's-tongue fern (Asplenium scolopendrium var. americanum).
+The Beaver River is the largest subwatershed of the Blue Mountain Watershed.
+It also provides a wide range of natural habitat for flora and fauna and is a spawning ground for Rainbow Trout, Chinook Salmon, and Brown Trout.

 Recreation

 The valley is well known for skiing and snowboarding in the winter, as well as rock climbing, mountain biking and hiking in the summer.
+Many canoeists and kayakers row along the Beaver River.
 Beaver Valley Ski Club operates as a private ski club just south of the town of Kimberley.
 A location known as Old Smokey was a ski area in the valley that closed in the early 1980s.
 Another resort, Talisman, was opened in 1963 and closed in 2011, approximately 4 million dollars in debt.
 When the resort was operating, it included a 9-hole golf course and a ski hill with 3 chairlifts and a T-bar.